ULJ-Yale/qunex/README.md

 * 0.46.02 [qunexaccept] Edits to qunexaccept
 * 0.46.03 [connector niutilities] Edits to allow overwrite of processInbox
 * 0.47.00 [library] Added functions and aliases for Docker and source code build, push, pull and commits
+* 0.48.00 [library] Removed ICAFIXDependencies from library for future integration with HCP code

+ICAFIXDependencies

 Stable Container Tag Log
 ========================